chrysalis conversations speaker series

 Chrysalis' annual opportunity to hear from local women whose experience and wisdom are informative and inspirational.
 Hear featured speakers share their stories about life, struggle, and success and the lessons we can apply to our own lives.

-The 2022 Chrysalis Conversations Speaker Series is closed.
-Watch for more information on our 2023 line-up later this fall.
 If you are interested in sharing your story, please let us know.

 march 8 2022

 In 2016, the National Crime Information Center reported over 5,700 missing Native American and Alaskan Native women and girls in the U.S., but cases of both missing and murdered Indigenous women are significantly under-reported.
 Indigenous women are murdered ten times more frequently than the national average, and experience violence, rape, and suicide at an alarming rate.
 Learn from two Indigenous women who are using their voices to call attention to this critical issue and work toward a society where there are “no more stolen sisters.”

 Our perceptions about people are subjective, affected by many variables: characteristics, traits, situations, and personal life experience.
 But perception is only part of reality, and each of us has individual skills and talents others may not see or know about.
 Our speakers will share how they chose to utilize their own unique talents, and how personal creativity adds joy and fulfillment to their already-successful lives.

 may 3 2022